mathspp/mathspp/pages/02.blog/03.til/023-how-to-use-namedtuple/item.md

 ...     for person in map(Person._make, reader):
 ...         print(f"{person.name} is on Twitter @{person.twitter}!")
 ...
-Rodrigo is on Twitter @ mathsppblog!
+Rodrigo is on Twitter @mathsppblog!
-Mike is on Twitter @ driscollis!
+Mike is on Twitter @driscollis!
-Will is on Twitter @ willmcgugan!
+Will is on Twitter @willmcgugan!
 ```